qmk/qmk_firmware/docs/feature_unicode.md

 ### Additional Customization

-Because Unicode is such a large and variable feature, there are a number of options that you can customize to work better on your system.
+Because Unicode is a large and versatile feature, there are a number of options you can customize to make it work better on your system.

 #### Start and Finish Input Functions